guzmonne/dynamodb-graph/README.md

   });
 ```

 If you only include a `where` condition object applied to the `data` attribute, the query will be run against all the items of the Node.
-This could be a very inefficient query if your Node has a lot of items connected to it.
+This could be a very inefficient query if your Node has a lot of items connected to it, and you only need a few of them.

 ```javascript
 var id = 'Character#2';